Milne Bay Province is located at the eastern tip of the main island of New Guinea.

 Milne Bay Province Overview: Milne Bay & WWII

 Milne Bay was a very important base for the Australian Army during WWII and the Battle of Milne Bay in August 1942 was the first time that the seemingly invincible Japanese forces were decisively defeated and forced to abandon their complete objective.

 It was also the launching pad for the Allied forces that ultimately defeated the Japanese force that landed at Buna, in Oro Province and established the forward base that was used to launch the overland attack on Port Moresby using the Kokoda Track over the Owen Stanley Range.

 Milne Bay Province Overview: Samarai Island

 Prior to 1968, when Alotau was made the capital of Milne Bay Province, the island of Samarai in the China Strait served as the provincial capital.

-Roughly 2km wide and 7km long, the China Strait is the passage between the southeast tip of the mainland & the China Straits group of islands, which connects the Coral Sea to the south with Milne Bay & the Solomon Sea to the north.
+Roughly 2km wide and 7km long, the China Strait is the passage between the southeast tip of the mainland & the China Straits group of islands.

 This was a very big deal at the time as it seemed to provide a way to eliminate the long & dangerous detour sailing ships of the day had to make around the Louisade Archipelago as they made their way north from the east coast of Australia to China.